There are three layers to unfreedom or authoritarian thinking that is sweeping the world today.

 The absence of the sense of control

 Fear is not the only component of authoritarian unfreedom.
 One must also feel helpless in the face of (economic or security) threats in order to trigger unfree thinking.
 Political fear is a tool deployed exactly to create the sense of helplessness – and the resulting desire to empower someone to do something.
 To “take back control” – on our behalf.
 This helplessness can be structural – caused by dependence on a threatening authoritarian state, or dependence on a pampering welfare state – or transitory.
 It erodes the sense of competence and control.
-This is why populistic anger, for instance, cannot subdue without restoring a sense of control.
+This is why strongmen cannot be beaten by merely promising to take care of things better than he does.
+Populistic anger cannot subdue without restoring a sense of control.

 “…experience with uncontrollable events can lead to the expectation that no responses in one’s own repertoire will control future outcomes.
 This expectation of no control leads to motivational deficits (lower response initiation and lower persistence), cognitive deficits (inability to perceive existing opportunities to control outcomes), and, in humans, emotional deficits (sadness and lowered self-esteem).”